Generic selectors

 • NVQ Level 6 – Level 6 (equivalent to a full bachelor’s degree)

-So, if you’re wondering, “What is a diploma?”, know that while diplomas are respected qualifications, they do not reach the same level as an NVQ 6 or an undergraduate degree.
+So, if you’re wondering, “What is a diploma?”, you should know that diplomas are highly valued qualifications, but they are not as high as NVQ 6 or an undergraduate degree.

 Who Is An NVQ Level 6 Best Suited For?